kernelmachine/cbtm/README.md

 ## Create a new conda env (recommended)

-This will create a conda environment with python 3.9 and a variety of dependencies.
+We supply an `environment.yml` file; this will create a conda environment with python 3.9 and a variety of dependencies.
 This will take a few minutes.

 ```bash
 conda env create -f environment.yml